How ex-Super Eagles boss averted looming FIFA ban over DR Congo eligibility saga

 The encounter between both countries ended in a 1-1 draw following extra-time as the Leopards edged the Super Eagles 4-3 on penalties, ending Nigeria’s hopes of reaching the intercontinental play-offs, per CAF.

-The Nigeria Football Federation filed a petition to the world football governing body that the Leopards used six players with dual citizenship to prosecute the playoffs.
+The Nigeria Football Federation filed a petition to the world football governing body that the Leopards used six players with dual citizenship to play the play-offs.

 DR Congo, however, rejected Nigeria’s position, insisting that FIFA’s definition of sporting nationality, not domestic citizenship law, determines a player’s eligibility.